FerdinandSu/MetaMiddlewareDocs/docs/remote-rendering/0-start.md

 ## Implement `CrossportDriver`

-You should create a new script, containing a class detriving `CrossportDriverBase`.
+You should create a new script, containing a class inheriting `CrossportDriverBase`.
 The script should be attached to some GameObject as a Component.
 It contains the following members:

 |Name|Type|Description|
 |---|---|---|